edhowland/viper/Bugs.md

 # Todo list

+## Remove instances of $in_virtual

+possibly make this a @@physical in PhysicalLayer, @@virtual in VirtualLayer class boolean variables Set in VirtualMachine.new and whenever something changes dir

 ## Make a IOS (FrameStack) a stub.

 This is for use in MiniTest esp. test_virtual_machine.rb and others.